Victoria Island, Lagos: History

 This new area established after the evictions was called Victoria Island Annex.
 It was cleared and sold to residential buyers.

 Subsequent reclamation expanded the area to the extent that Victoria Island Annex is now connected to the Lekki Peninsula.
 This new, enlarged area is referred to as "Oniru Estate" after the ruling family of the area.

 Originally designated an upscale residential area, failing infrastructure and overcrowding in the old business district on Lagos Island and lax zoning enforcement in Victoria Island led to a mass migration of businesses over the last twenty-five years.
 Today, Victoria Island is one of Nigeria's busiest centres of banking and commerce, with most major Nigerian and international corporations headquartered on the Island.

 The Island has continued to rapidly develop and along with Ikoyi, is a favourite spot for Nigerians and foreigners to live and play.

-However the influx of banks and other commercial ventures has changed the formerly serene atmosphere of the Island.
+However, the influx of banks and other commercial ventures has changed the formerly serene atmosphere of the Island.
 Longtime residents complain about the increase in traffic and influx of street traders who cater to local bank employees and businessmen.

 A new project being developed by the Chagoury Group includes the Eko Atlantic City, located next to Victoria Island.
 The project is being built on reclaimed land that has been lost to coastal erosion.

-In 2021, as the demand for upscale Apartments/Condos is increasing in Victoria Island, a new development by Periwinkle Condos Limited a sister company of Periwinkle Residences Limited launched an Exclusive and Premium project called Atlantis City Towers at the heart of Victoria Island, on Bishop Aboyade Cole Street.